 (2) The liability of a person in civil proceedings is not affected by the commencement of proceedings against the person for an offence under subsection (1) or the conviction of the person in proceedings for the offence.

-[Section 59E inserted by No. 60 of 2011 s.
+[Section 59E inserted: No. 60 of 2011 s.
 56.]

 59F.
 Offences relating to security of residential premises